Motion Picture Arts

 Short Non-Fiction/Documentary Project – Students choose a topic and interview subjects to produce a short documentary.

-Music Video Project – Students work with local musicians to create a music video.
+Music Video Project – Students collaborate with a band or singer/songwriter to create a music video.

-Final Film Project – In addition to the class projects, each student will be responsible for an individual final project.
-Students not only have complete creative control, but also full access to RAIS equipment and facilities to create, film and produce this final project.
-Students will also work one-on-one with an Audio Engineering student to create the sound design and 5.1 surround mix for the film.
-Final projects will be premiered at a local theatre at the end of the term.
+Final Film Project – In addition to the class projects, each student will produce an individual short movie.
+Students not only have complete creative control, but also full access to RAIS equipment and facilities to create this final project.
+Each film student will be paired up with an Audio Engineering student to create the sound design and 5.1 surround mix for the project.
+The film will premiere at a local theatre at the end of the term.

 Class Time: 9am – 1pm (Mon-Fri)